BenchmarkXPRT/AIXPRT/Add_Edit_Workload.md

 ### Steps to add a workload

 1. Create a folder with your workload name.
 Add "bin" and  "data" folders to it.
 Also add workload_details.json which would describe your workload.
 Here is a sample [workload_details.json](TODO : Add the url to one workload_details.json).
- In the json, all the keys must remain same , only values must change according to your workload.
+ In the json, all the keys must remain same, only values must change according to your workload.
 ID's of the workloads are in the [resultSchema](TODO: add url to /Harness/ResultSchemaFiles/Deep-Learning/result_schema.json) file in Harness.

 2. Add your workload  to resultSchema File present in harness so that the results table generated is consistent across.
 Choose a workload ID following the series.